-'While our leadership in some particular Member States have evinced a readiness to advance into political union, some of the other Member States currently view political union as a very long term matter, and yet others do not have it on their radar screens even for the long term.
+While our leadership in some particular Member States has evinced a readiness to advance into political union, some of the other Member States currently view political union as a very long-term matter, and yet others do not have it on their radar screens even for the long term.
 Accordingly, the challenge is for the membership of CARICOM as a whole to find a modus operandi to pursue an effective multi-dimensional strengthening of CARICOM without prejudice in the meantime to their various differing perspectives on the question of political union.'

-I, for one, trust and accept the instinct of the people on the question of deeper union, whether up to the political level or below that level.
+I trust and accept the instinct of the people on the question of deeper union, whether or not at the political level.
 Let us not take the feeling of the people for granted.